KnowledgeForwardSolutions/CheckDigits.Net/README.md

 #### Details

-* Value size - ten digits
 * Valid characters - decimal digits ('0' - '9')
 * Check digit size - one character
 * Check digit value - decimal digit ('0' - '9')
 * Check digit location - assumed to be the trailing (right-most) character when validating
+* Max length - 9 characters when generating a check digit; 10 characters when validating

 #### Links